-- Both the driver and passengers wear seatbelts.
-This is a legal requirement. - Heavy loads are not stored in top cupboards or in areas from which they may come detached.
-Please ensure that heavy items are stored low down and take care not to overload individual wheels, the axles or the MTPLM.
-Refer to Page 3-2 for loading information. - All tables are secured in their storage compartments. - Cupboards and flaps are in the closed position and secured. - The refrigerator door is closed and secured.
+• Both the driver and passengers wear seat belts.
+This is a legal requirement.

-- Roof ventilators are closed and locked in the down position. - The bathroom is not used whilst the vehicle is motion. - Top hinged windows are closed and securely fastened. - All passengers are secure and wear the appropriate restraint for their height and age.
+- Heavy loads are not stored in top cupboards or in areas from which they may come detached.
+Please ensure that heavy items are stored low down and take care not to overload individual wheels, the axles or the MTPLM. - Tables must be secured in their storage compartments - · Cupboards and flaps are in the closed position and secured - The refrigerator door is closed and secured. - · Roof ventilators are closed and locked in the down position. - The bathroom is not used whilst the vehicle is motion - Top hinged windows are closed and securely fastened. - · All passengers are secure and wear the appropriate restraint for their height and age.